dmurvihill/motion-sdk/docs/markdown/motion-sdk.motion.md

 </td><td>

-Low-level interface to the Motion API
+Low-level interface to the Motion API.

 </td></tr>